rogerhyam/wfor/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# wfor
+# wfor - The World Flora Online Plant List R Package

-FIXME: THIS IS BOILER PLATE STILL

 <!-- badges: start -->
 <!-- badges: end -->

+## Purpose

-This package facilitates the reconciliation of multiple data sets containing plant names to each other via standardised World Flora Online name IDs.
+This R package facilitates the reconciliation of multiple data sets containing plant names to each other via standardised World Flora Online name IDs.
 This enables the merging of data based on a global, consensus taxonomy in a reproducible way.
-It will also a report on provenience of the name matching process and current taxonomy of the names used in the analysis for subsequent publication.
+It will also report on provenience of the name matching process and current taxonomy of the names used in the analysis for subsequent publication.

+## Status

+One round of development has created this minimum viable product.
+It still needs more work but you are welcome to have a play.
+We plan to submit an improved version to CRAN by the end of 2023 In sh’Allah!

 ## Installation